neutrinoapp/neutrino/README.md

 # TODO
 #### Updated on the go:

+- [ ] Go client (for tests)
 - [ ] Cover api service's new functionality, realtime service and queue-broker with tests
-- [ ] Maybe abstract the websockets logic to a separate plugin
-- [ ] Add docker image for NATS in the travis-ci build
-- [ ] Sort out permissons
+- [ ] Sort out permissions
-- [ ] Go client (for tests)
 - [ ] Js client